python/devguide/core-developers/motivations.rst

    applications and test harnesses from open source components.

    Note: prior to August 2023, Alyssa used her birth name (Nick Coghlan).
-Some records (e.g. mailing list archives, version control history) will still reference that name.
+Some records (for example, mailing list archives, version control history) will still reference that name.

 .. topic:: Steve Dower (United States/Australia)